The-Balance-FFXIV/glam/exampleSite/content/jobs/ranged/_index.md

     parent: jobs
 role: ranged
 ---
-Ranged DPS move and shoot and stuff
+Ranged move and shoot and stuff.